 Baroli is a beautiful place situated at a distance of around 45 kms away from Kota, on the way to Rana Pratap Sagar.
 The place is renowned for its old and beautiful Ghateshwara Temple.
 This is the only temple that managed to stand through the hard times though some of the idols in the shrine are partly damaged.
 A beautiful idol of the Hindu Lord Shiva or Nataraja is placed on the door of the mandapa.
 The peaceful and serene ambiance of Baroli attracts a large number of travelers from all over the country.

 Bundi is famous for its step wells.
 It also has many other places to see.
 Bundi is only 41 kms away from Kota.

-Nawal Sagar– Nawal Sagar i s an artificial lake lake located at the centre of Bundi.
+Nawal Sagar– Nawal Sagar is an artificial lake located at the center of Bundi.
 The lake is clearly visible from the Taragarh Fort.
-The lake is square shaped and houses a small shrine of Lord Varuna, partly submerged in the lake water.
-The image of entire Bundi can be seen in the placid waters of this lake.
+The lake is square-shaped and houses a small shrine of Lord Varuna, partly submerged in the lake water.
+The image of the entire Bundi can be seen in the placid waters of this lake.

 Talwas Fort– Talwas Fort was built by Ajit Singh is located near the Ramgarh Sanctuary.
 A waterfall at Talwas has made this place a hotspot for tourists from all over India.

 Taragarh Fort– The Taragarh Fort was built in 1354 A.D and is popularly known as the ‘Star Fort’.
 This fort is among one of the beautiful attractions of the city.
 The fort encompasses three water tanks, which never dry up.
 These tanks are the best examples of the sophisticated engineering of those days.